 Discussion on the Relevance and Importance

 Results of the literature review appear to suggest that there is at least some causal relation between employment arrangements and occupational health.
 These results inspire questions concerning industries’ incentives to utilize contingent workers.
-Incentive is found in risk assessment.
+An incentive is found in risk assessment.
 As mentioned earlier, the use of contingent workers is often viewed as an economically fueled endeavor because of the flexibility that accompanies such arrangements.
-However, in response to that claim McNamara (2006) argues that it may not be as monetarily sound as one might think by stating:
+However, in response to that claim McNamara (2006) argues that it may not be as monetarily sound as one might think by stating: “It is argued that when the adverse effects of casual employment are taken into account, the apparent advantages do not outweigh the costs, which include increased insecurity, intensification of work and longer working hours.
+The adverse outcomes of casual employment are costly for organizations.
+When designing [Occupational Health & Safety] OHS management systems, additional measures should be taken to assess the added risk associated with casual employment.”

 Exploring progressive opportunities will become more essential as industries and governments become aware of the negative effects precarious employment can have on occupational health and how that affects the bottom line.
 Three areas to be explored in this discussion include, (1) the legal responsibility for all parties involved, (2) how the presence of contingent workers may affect the attitudes and behaviors of currently employed core workers, and (3) the potential growth and acceptance of contingent work in today’s market.